InvestEdge4/Audify-Privacy-Policy/README.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** March 13, 2025

-Thank you for using [Your App Name] ("the App").
+Thank you for using Audify ("the App").
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.

 ---